 TikTok is the newest promising frontier in video content marketing.
 As of early 2019, it was the third-most-downloaded app globally, growing to 500 million users in its first year.
 The platform is also becoming a great place for businesses to grow.

 TikTok is a more fun, informal, and relaxed social media platform than many of its predecessors, and that means you can get away with more spontaneity in your videos.
-Read here on when is the best time to post TikTok videos.
+Read here on when the best time is to post TikTok videos.

 However, if you want your videos to truly engage, it’s important to ensure that they are formatted optimally for TikTok.
 That way, viewers will see your videos exactly as you want them to be seen.

 TikTok video length

 The first thing to consider is length.
 At first, TikTok videos could only be up to 15 seconds long, but the company recently extended the limit to 60 seconds when you string 4 15-second segments together.

 However, this only applies to videos recorded natively on the app.
 If you upload a video that was made elsewhere — on Boosted, for example — it can be longer than 60 seconds.

 Video formatting for TikTok